jut-io/connect-jsx/README.md

-Uses [react-tools](https://github.com/facebook/react) to do the actual transformation and [send](https://github.com/visionmedia/send) to do the heavy lifting of the
+Uses [react-tools](https://github.com/facebook/react) to do the actual transformation and [send](https://github.com/visionmedia/send) to do the heavy lifting of the actual static file serving.

 Installation